 As a licensed professional engineer, Wallis-Lage has played a leadership role on projects involving more than 100 facilities worldwide, helping public and private entities successfully develop, enhance and manage their water, wastewater and stormwater facilities and infrastructure.
 Prior to becoming President of Black & Veatch’s water business, she was the Executive Managing Director of its Technical Solutions Group, a large, global team with a vast range of technical capabilities, ranging from water and wastewater treatment planning and design through planning and asset management and heavy civil infrastructure competencies.
 Wallis-Lage also previously served as the Chief of the Water Technology Group, a team of technical experts focused on the development, selection and implementation of innovative and sustainable solutions in four treatment process areas – water, wastewater, residuals and operations.

 Wallis-Lage is a dynamic leader of industry- and community-based organizations and programs.
-She currently serves on the Board of Directors for the U.S. Water Alliance and the Water Research Foundation.
+She currently serves on the Board of Directors for the U.S. Water Alliance and the Water Research Foundation as well as the Leadership Council for Water For People.
 She advocates for STEM (science, technology, engineering and math) education and promotes interest in engineering as a rewarding career.
-She serves as President on the Board of Directors for the Girl Scouts of Northeast Kansas and Northwest Missouri and has been executive sponsor for Kansas City’s Introduce a Girl to Engineering Day.
+She serves as Chairman on the Board of Directors for the Girl Scouts of Northeast Kansas and Northwest Missouri and has been executive sponsor for Kansas City’s Introduce a Girl to Engineering Day.

 Using her position, passion and knowledge, Wallis-Lage is a champion of the world’s water resources.
 She advocates understanding water’s true value and promoting its resilience so that communities may achieve their social, economic and environmental sustainability goals.